08jhs05/BarChart/README.md

 ## External Resources, libraries(?)
 Used

-JS Canvas object was used to draw charts
+JS Canvas object used to draw charts

 Tutorials: